TheBil99/SLICE/README.md

 In _slice_repository/settings.py_, uncomment only the line which assigns to the variable _name_root_ the name of the selected dataset.

 ### SLICE for intra-chromosomal pairwise contacts
+Run _slice_repository/main/compute_PI2.py_.
+The chromosome to run SLICE on and the significance threshold can be passed as arguments in the command line.
+For instance, to run SLICE pairwise on chromosome 10 and to produce significant pi matrices with 95% as significance threshold, run the following command:
+_python3 compute_PI2.py 10 95_

+The output of this run will be a pi matrix, a significant pi matrix and the beta array.
+The matrices are saved in the folder _slice_repository/data/name_root/PI2_, beta array is saved in _slice_repository/data/name_root/beta_.
+Informations about the pi calculation are printed in the standard output.

+PI2 matrices are symmetric matrices with _NaN_ along the diagonal.
+Only the upper triangular matrix is saved as horizontal array.

 ### SLICE for intra-chromosomal threewise contacts

+Run _slice_repository/main/compute_PI3.py_.
+The desired chromosome has to be indicated as argument of the function _single_chromosome_ in line l-72.
+PI3 are saved in _slice_repository/data/name_root/PI3_.
+Informations about the pi calculation are printed in the standard output.

+PI3 are completely symmetrical tensors, saved with a compression procedure for optimization purpose.

+### SLICE for intra-chromosomal threewise contacts with a fixed viewpoint

+Run _slice_repository/main/compute_PI3_viewpoint.py_.
+The desired chromosome and the position of the viewpoint in bp have to be indicated as arguments of the _function chromosome_fixed_i_ in line l-68.
+PI3 respect to the selected viewpoint are saved in _slice_repository/data/name_root/PI3_viewpoint_.
+Informations about the pi calculation are printed in the standard output.

+PI3 matrices with a fixed viewpoint are symmetric matrices with _NaN_ along the diagonal.
+Only the upper triangular matrix is saved as horizontal array.

 ### interSLICE for inter-chromosomal pairwise contacts